far2077/Simon-Remake/README.md

 # Simon

-A recreation of the game 'Simon'.
+A recreation of the game 'Simon'. \
+Completed: August 2020.
 Website: <https://far2077.github.io/Simon-Remake/>